hepplerj/Dissertation/introduction.dissertation.Heppler.md

 Silicon Valley is a story of America as a whole.
 America in the postwar era was about markets, invention, creativity, migration, and technology.

-This dissertation stands at the intersection of environmental history, the historiography of environmentalism, business history, cultural history, landscape history.
+This dissertation stands at the intersection of development history, suburbs, cities, recreation lands, and environmental history.

+The politics of growth intersected with a powerful nostalgia about the hinterlands of the Santa Clara Valley.
+Yet the history of Silicon Valley is also a unique example of how growth politics interacted *regionally*.
+Building off of Andrew Needham's claim that {regionalism}, I argue that we best understand suburban experiences as a regional phenomenon.

 -->